Jamf MDM Deployment

 Edit your installation policy

-Change scope to target only "MCP Shield Test Group"
+Change scope to target only "Akto Shield Test Group"

 Test on First Machine